(Left to right) Dr. Kristen Golden, Dr. Steven Smith, Dr. Patrick Hopkins, and Dr. Ted Ammon

 Research: Sex/Machine: Readings in Culture, Gender and Technology (1999); journal articles on abortion, euthanasia, cloning, genetic engineering, artificial intelligence, transhumanism, enhancement, cultured meat and food ethics, gender theory; works in progress on Brave New World, natural law theory, the concept of "nature" in moral discourse.

 Education: B.A.
 Florida State University (1973), M.A.
 Vanderbilt University (1978), Ph.D.
 Duke University (1980)

-Research: The Argument to the Other: Reason Beyond Reason in the Thought of Karl Barth and Emmanuel Levinas (1983), The Concept of the Spiritual: An Essay in First Philosophy (1988), Gender Thinking (1992), Worth Doing (2004), and Appeal and Attitude: Prospects for Ultimate Meaning (2005); journal articles on topics in philosophy of religion, theology, ethics, philosophical anthropology, and aesthetics.
+Research: The Argument to the Other: Reason Beyond Reason in the Thought of Karl Barth and Emmanuel Levinas (1983), The Concept of the Spiritual: An Essay in First Philosophy (1988), Gender Thinking (1992), Worth Doing (2004), and Appeal and Attitude: Prospects for Ultimate Meaning (2005); journal articles on topics in philosophy of religion, theology, ethics, philosophical anthropology, philosophy of history, and aesthetics.